slashinfty/umphooks/README.md

-# umphooks
+# Ump Hooks
-A GIF collection of umpire ejections
+GIFs of umpires ejecting players and managers.